 In this interactive installation the viewer controls video footage based on scenes from classic saucer films by playing a theremin, an early electronic instrument developed through Soviet research into proximity sensors.

 Saucer films refer to a body of movies produced in the 1950s that feature flying saucers, a term coined by American businessman Kenneth Arnold after siting a formation of “nine disk-like objects zipping at tremendous speed” over Mount Rainier, Washington.

 The 1950s mark an extraordinary time in human history.
-They arrive on the coattails of the Second World War where for the first time in history aerial bombings take place on a massive scale, leaving world capitals in ruins and an inconceivable number of human casualties estimated into the eightly millions.
+They arrive on the coattails of the Second World War where for the first time in history aerial bombings took place on a massive scale, leaving world capitals in ruins and an inconceivable number of human casualties estimated into the eightly millions.
 This unimaginable state of affairs was radically intensified by two unspeakable factors: large-scale genocide in Europe and the detonation of the first Atomic bomb.
 These factors ultimately lead to the rising fear of communism in the west, the ensuing Cold War, and fear of global annihilation.
 Less apparent, though perhaps equally significant was the rapid introduction of technology into the average North American and European household, due in part, to manufacturing processes developed by the war industry.
 By the 1950s technology was becoming commonplace in the lives and homes of average the North American - the car, telephone, television, electric toaster, washer and dryer, refrigerator and portable radio became ubiquitous household items at an almost alarming rate, permanently molding into place the concept of the modern nuclear family.